 PhD Qualifying Exam: by end of G2 year

 The qualifying examination should be taken no later than the end of May of the fourth semester (or the end of the Reading Period if the fourth semester is in the fall).
 An extension of this deadline will be granted only if the chair of the qualifying committee makes a specific request to the CHD via the “Request to Delay the Qualifying Exam" form.
-If a student is transferring between advisors and does not have a chair of his/her qualifying committee, the student can make the extension request to the DGS.
+If a student is transferring between advisors and does not have a chair of their qualifying committee, the student can make the extension request to the DGS.
 A recommendation that the examination be held within a few weeks after that deadline as a matter of mutual convenience, or for good and sufficient reasons during the period June through September following the second year of graduate study, will normally be routinely approved, provided the student has a cumulative average grade better than 3.00 (“B”).
 Marginal students, or postponement beyond the end of September in the fifth semester, will receive careful scrutiny as to the reasons behind the recommendation.

 If a student has not received approval for an extension and does not complete the qualifying examination by the deadline of end of May of the fourth semester (or the end of the Reading Period if the fourth semester is in the fall), SEAS may put the student in unsatisfactory (UNSAT) progress status with GSAS.
-At that time the CHD will determine whether the student should lose his/her monthly research funding support, and whether tuition for the following semester is not to be paid, potentially blocking registration for the following semester.
+At that time the CHD will determine whether the student should lose their monthly research funding support, and whether tuition for the following semester is not to be paid, potentially blocking registration for the following semester.

 Exam Committee and Scheduling

 The qualifying committee is comprised of four committee members: the research advisor, the research advisor’s nominee, the student’s nominee, and the Dean’s Nominee (assigned by the CHD).
 The members of the qualifying committee should be Harvard faculty members, but on occasion MIT faculty members or other technical professionals of comparable stature may serve in this capacity with the approval of the CHD.
 The qualifying committee so constituted should include at least two SEAS faculty members, at least one of whom should be a senior faculty member (i.e., a full professor).
-Usually, the research advisor serves as chair of the qualifying committee; but if the research advisor is not a Harvard faculty member, he/she will serve as co-chair with a SEAS faculty member.
+Usually, the research advisor serves as chair of the qualifying committee; but if the research advisor is not a Harvard faculty member, the research advisor will serve as co-chair with a SEAS faculty member.
 Area-specific exam guidelines may specify that the Dean's Nominee is to chair the exam.

 Approval of the final program plan and the identification of the Dean’s nominee by the CHD will permit the student to schedule the qualifying examination.
 Once the student has agreed upon a time for the examination with all members of the qualifying committee, the student is responsible for contacting the Office of Academic Programs (firstname.lastname@example.org) at least two weeks in advance in order to prepare the exam paperwork, and, if needed, to schedule a room.
-One member of the exam committee (other than the chair or primary advisor) may participate via videoconference, provided that the student seeks assistance from the SEAS A/V Specialist in advance, that the board and projection screen are visible to the member attending remotely, and that the student practices their presentation using the remote connection in advance.
-Any variation in the process described here requires approval in advance from the Area Chair; students and committee chairs should consult with the Office of Academic Programs in such situations.

 Specifics of the Exam